How to Get Shatter Off Wax Paper

 Conclusion:

-There are several ways to remove wax paper from and we’ve provided the best way for you.
+There are several ways to remove wax paper and we’ve provided the best way for you.
 If this is your first time, try using an icing spatula or knife.
 When you need to use wax paper, make sure it is covered with a protective layer of plastic wrap.
 This will keep the oil from seeping onto your countertop and protect against any unwanted messes that might happen when you are using your favorite cooking utensils.

-Once you have finished using the wax paper for its intended purpose, remove it by grabbing one edge of the sheet in each hand and pulling apart until all pieces are separated.
+Once you have finished using the wax paper for its intended purpose, remove it by grabbing one edge of the sheet in each hand and pulling it apart until all pieces are separated.
 If there are stubborn pieces left over after this process, simply use some soapy water or vegetable oil to dissolve them away!
 We hope these tips help you master on how to get shatter off wax paper without any fuss!

 You may read also – How to Make a Sphinx Out of Paper